mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 rajith@k8s-master:~$
 ```
 See the 6th and 7th column you can see the server IP address and the hostname respectively.
+{: style="text-align: justify;"}

+There are many addons available for Kubernetes, at this moment it is not required for us.
+Maybe we will cover it later. [ Or if you are interested to go through it please click here](https://kubernetes.io/docs/concepts/overview/components/#addons)
+{: .notice--info}
+{: style="text-align: justify;"}

 <div markdown="0"><a href="#" class="btn btn--success">Go back to the Top of the page </a></div>